Drafting, Reviewing, and Negotiating Real Estate Contracts, Leases, and other Agreements

 It is usually not the best idea to use online forms or templates unless it is a form from a government agency.
 Forms usually do not take into consideration certain terms and conditions that are specific to your situation.
-Meeting with an attorney, discussing your concerns and what you expect from the agreement, and having that attorney draft the contract or agreement in accordance with your concerns and the applicable law for your review, is the best route to take to avoid later unforeseen problems.
-Even if the terms are agreed upon and you just need someone to draft the documents for you, you should seek legal advice to ensure that you have thought through all of the issues which may arise and that you have addressed them in the contract or agreement, instead of waiting until after the situation takes a turn for the worse.
+Consulting or retaining an attorney to draft, review, or modify your contract or agreement, is the best route to take to avoid later unforeseen problems.
+Even if the contract terms are agreed upon and you just need someone to draft the documents for you, you should seek legal advice to ensure that you have thought through all of the issues which may arise and that you have addressed them in the contract or agreement, instead of waiting until after the situation takes a turn for the worse.

 A real estate contract is a legally binding document between two or more parties.
 You may believe that you do not need an attorney to help you with a contract to buy/sell or lease real estate as it is a standardized form presented by the other party.
 However, there are many provisions in a contract that are often one-sided in favor of one party over the other.
 Therefore, it is always a good idea to have an attorney review a contract, lease, or any other agreement before signing it.
 Although you may have the specific terms negotiated and worked out, there are usually standard and boilerplate terms and provisions in a contract or agreement that should be modified to meet each individual’s specific needs.
 That is something we can help you with at DesChamps Law Firm.

 Why do I need an attorney to negotiate my contract, lease, or other agreement?